 Is my roommate covered?

 No. Renters and homeowners insurance only covers you and the property that you legally own.
 Each of your roommates will need to get their own insurance policy.

 Is my spouse covered?

 You'll be happy to know that your policy automatically covers all residents of your household who are related to you by marriage, blood, or adoption, so make sure you buy enough coverage for all your (and their) stuff!
-If you are living with your significant other, just let us know and we would be happy to add them as an additional insured.
+You can easily add their name to your policy when you're signing up, with no extra charge.